cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 If we use a classification model without using feature selection, it will take more run time due to the huge size with redundant features.
 Therefore it is required to apply some feature selection method to reduce those redundant features.
-Hierarchical clustering is a feature selection method which can be used to statistically analyze the dataset [5, 6, 8, 9, 11].
+Hierarchical clustering is a feature selection method which can be used to statistically analyze the dataset.
 It will build clusters of miRNAs having similar patterns.
-Principal Component Analysis is another approach which can be used for the feature selection [5, 9, 11].
+Principal Component Analysis is another approach which can be used for the feature selection.
 Machine learning classifier models are used to predict whether a sample belongs to AD or control.
 AdaboostM1, J48 decision tree, random forest and support vector machines and radial basis SVM are some machine learning approaches that can be used for building prediction models.
 In a previously done study, they have built a separate